 Here are other examples using the imperative:

-Usted (you formal singular) and Ustedes (you formal plural)
+Spanish imperative of Usted and Ustedes (you formal singular and plural)

 To express an affirmative or negative command directed to "you" (formal) we also use the usted/ustedes form (3rd person singular/plural) in El Presente de Subjuntivo.
 A typical situation is in a formal conversation or transaction, for example in a bank.